russross/blackfriday/mmark2rfc.md

 Note that [kramdown-2629](https://github.com/cabo/kramdown-rfc2629) fills the same niche as mmark.

+# Terminology

+The folloing terms are defined in this document:

+v2:
+:   Refers to XML2RFC version 2 [@!RFC2926] output created by mmark.

+v3:
+:   Refers  to XML2RFC version 2 [@!I-D.hoffman-xml2rfc,#15] output create by mmark.

 # Mmark Syntax

 In the following sections we go over some of the difference, and the extra syntax features of mmark.